 If all the other plants growing from the same soil appear healthy, then simply adjusting the pH levels of the soil will often correct the issue.

-Taking Soil Samples for a Laboratory Testing
+How to Take Soil Samples for a Laboratory Testing

-If you want to get a soil test done by a local land grant university, begin by contacting the Cooperation Extension Service for more information and the sample bags they use to perform these tests.
+If you want a soil test done by a local land grant university, begin by contacting the Cooperation Extension Service for more information and the sample bags they use to perform these tests.

 Here is the process that is typically described for this task:

-- Soil samples should be taken when the soil is damp, but not thoroughly wet.
+- Soil samples should be taken when the soil is damp but not thoroughly wet.

 - Use a pail or some other form of clean container.